minio/docs/source/reference/minio-mc/mc-ilm-add.rst

    For versioned buckets, the expiry rule applies only to the *current* object version.
 Use the
-   :mc-cmd-option:`~mc ilm add noncurrentversion-expiration-days` option to apply expiration behavior to noncurrent object versions.
+   :mc-cmd:`~mc ilm add noncurrentversion-expiration-days` option to apply expiration behavior to noncurrent object versions.

    MinIO uses a scanner process to check objects against all configured